daneden/daneden.me/styleguide/index.md

 > Blockquotes (like the one seen here) are set in Hoefler Text italic, whereas captions & other minor or supporting typographic elements are often set in Whitney ScreenSmart.

-{% image alignleft /uploads/2013/09/blanket-stories.jpg "This is a left aligned image and caption, set in Whitney ScreenSmart.
-The image is of “Blanket Stories” – an installation art piece from Marie Watts." %}
+{% image alignleft /uploads/2014/05/wedding-pavilion.jpg "This is a left aligned image and caption, set in Whitney ScreenSmart.
+The image is of Walt Disney World’s Wedding Pavilion." %}

 ## Heading Level Two